Platform Installation with Ansible

 3. Start the Artifactory service.

-Configure Artifactory HA to Use PostgreSQL Database in HA in Ansible
+Configure Artifactory HA Nodes to Use PostgreSQL in Ansible

 1. Stop the Artifactory service.

-1. The url field under the shared database section in the following format.
+1. The url field under the shared database section:

 systemYaml: